HobnobMancer/cazy_webscraper/README.md

 `--verbose`, `-v` - Enable verbose logging.
 This does not set the SQLite engine `echo` parameter to True.
 Default: False.

-## Extract protein sequences from the local CAZyme database and building a BLAST database
+## Extracting protein sequences from the local CAZyme database and building a BLAST database

 Protein sequences from GenBank and UniProt that are stored in the local CAZyme database can be extracted using `cazy_webscraper`, and written to any combination of:
 - 1 FASTA file per unique protein